Prostate cancer: treatment options

 Prostate cancer is the most commonly diagnosed cancer in men in Australia.
 If detected early, it can be effectively treated, with many options now available.
 Here’s what you need to know.

-And although 3,000 men die of prostate cancer in Australia every year, the survival rate has improved significantly in the last 30 years.
+And although over 3,000 men die of prostate cancer in Australia every year, the survival rate has improved significantly in the last 30 years, according to the Cancer Council.

 Malcolm Freame, chief operating officer of the Prostate Cancer Foundation of Australia (PCFA), says “The 5-year relative survival has improved from 63% in 1989–1993 to 95% in 2009–2013 for men impacted by prostate cancer.
 Early detection is key for health care professionals to determine the best treatment options.”